erikasversion/Hello/_pages/about.md

 I bring over a decade of experience writing and teaching to technical writing.

-I'm excited about this new stage of my career.

 I'm also a big reader.
-Did you know that the sci-fi writer Ted Chiang is also a tech writer?
+Did you know that the sci-fi writer Ted Chiang is a tech writer?

 ## Contact me